A Texas woman kidnapped 51 years ago may have been possibly spotted by a tipster, according to reports.

 Police said a female answered the mother’s ad and initially agreed to meet up at a restaurant, but failed to show.
-Then, a month later, the same woman contacted Highland’s mother and pleaded for the job, adding that she had a big yard and experience taking care of children.
+Then, a month later, the same woman contacted Highsmith’s mother and pleaded for the job, adding that she had a big yard and experience taking care of children.

 Previous Video Coverage

-Highland’s mother ended up hiring the woman, according to investigators.
+Highsmith’s mother ended up hiring the woman, according to investigators.
 The woman later picked Highland up from the mother’s roommate while the mother was working.
 The roommate reportedly said the woman was dressed nicely and wearing white gloves.

-After taking Highland, the woman never returned.
+After taking Highsmith, the woman never returned.

 Anyone with any information about Highsmith, or if you think you’ve seen her, contact the National Center for Missing and Exploited Children at 800-THE-LOST.